attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_java/README.md

  1 On the "Select a Wizard" screen, choose "Java Project" 2 Click Next
  3 Give the project a name.
- 4 Uncheck "Use default location.‚Äù
+ 4 Uncheck "Use default location.î
  5 Click the Browse button to locate the SDK/server/java directory on your computer.
 Choose the SDK/server/java directory.
  6 Leave the New Project settings at their defaults.
 Our included .project and .classpath will correctly configure the project.
  7 Click Finish